FBI agents injured in shootout in Sunrise, Florida

-(CNN)FBI agents were involved in a shootout with a suspect in the Fort Lauderdale, Florida, area on Tuesday morning, according to a law enforcement official familiar with the incident.
+(CNN)FBI agents were injured in a shootout with a suspect in Sunrise, Florida, on Tuesday morning, according to a law enforcement official familiar with the incident.

 An unclear number of agents have been injured, including with possible life-threatening injuries.

+The FBI and other law enforcement agencies were exercising a warrant at the Water Terrace apartment complex at 6:04 a.m., according to Sunrise Police spokeswoman Otishia Browning-Smith.
+Shots were then fired and paramedics called to the scene, she said.

+The person who officers were looking for barricaded himself, and multiple people have been injured, including officers, she said.

-Sunrise Police said there was a heavy police presence in the area of 4200 Nob Hill Rd. and that the street was closed in both directions.
+Police said there was a heavy police presence in the area of 4200 Nob Hill Rd. and that the street was closed in both directions.
 The scene was safe as of 9:04 a.m., according to police, who still asked people to remain in their homes due to the ongoing investigation.

 Sunrise, a city of about 84,000 people as of the 2010 Census, is located about 10 miles northwest of Fort Lauderdale in South Florida.